28 Sep 2018 Morgan Hayze

 Former USB Bankers Get $103 Million Closer to Create a Crypto Bank

 According to SEBA’s chief executive, the company aims to unite between the cryptocurrency industry and the traditional banking sector.
-The startup also plans to offer corporate financing services like consultation on ICOs and other digital assets for corporate clients.
+The startup also plans to offer corporate financing services like a consultation on ICOs and other digital assets for corporate clients.

 Within the goals of 2019, SEBA is planning to expand its operation in major financial hubs, starting with Zurich.
 The company’s investors include reputable firms such as Summer Capital, BlackRiver, Asset Management, Singapore, China, Hong Kong, and Switzerland.